 Table of Contents

-There are many G Suite security risks.
-G Suite security insurance removes and mitigates major risks of malware attacks and imposes those on the insurance company.
-General business insurance does not cover cyber attacks, and therefore will not help to recover the business costs or legal costs associated with a data breach, so G Suite security insurance can fill this significant gap.
+There are many Google Workspace security risks.
+Google Workspace (former G Suite) security insurance removes and mitigates major risks of malware attacks and imposes those on the insurance company.
+General business insurance does not cover cyber attacks, and therefore will not help to recover the business costs or legal costs associated with a data breach, so Google Workspace security insurance can fill this significant gap.

 However, it can be difficult to accurately estimate the true cost of all your business data and recovery including legal costs, reputation management, customer notification and lost business after a cyber attack.

 Additionally, many cyber liability insurance providers struggle to put a price on high-value company assets, or are reluctant to cover them in the first place.